samdalvai/cities-api/README.md

 # Cities API
 An api for gathering data on Italian cities.
 The API offers a micro service for gathering data on italian cities.

+# API demo
+A working demo of the API is available at the following address: `https://citiesapi.azurewebsites.net/cities/`, see the API [endpoints](#api-endpoints) for a guide on how to use this API.
+Please keep in mind that the application is deployed on Microsoft Azure as a free demonstration, thus it will not always be available online.

 ## Current data on cities:

 Here is an example of the data that is currently provided by the api.